benhammondmusic/littlecabin/README.md

   https://stackoverflow.com/questions/63956706/google-drive-api-quickstart-py-error-400-redirect-uri-mismatch
   need to add credentials file, and need to gitignore it need to run Google's Python "quickstart" commands INSIDE the env
-  - use template filters to calculate previous and subsequent years for buttons and post request values
+  - use template filters to calculate previous and subsequent years for buttons and post request values. conditionally rendering "previous year" button to deny viewing past years.
   - different colors of icon/favicon/logo
+  - Manually pivoting a table lookup; each Postcard contained an owner username, but I needed to get `first_name` and `last_name`; in the `view` method I looped through the postcards, and then built a context dictionary which contained a list of Postcards bundled with their User authors.
+This was I was able to easily access the Postcard info in the template using `{{ card.author.first_name }}`

 ## ERD (Entity Relationship Diagram)